rocker-org/devcontainer-features/src/miniforge/NOTES.md

 ## Install packages from conda-forge

-You can install packages from the conda-forge using conda or mamba.
-For example, install Pytnon 3.7 as follows:
+We can install packages from [conda-forge](https://conda-forge.org) using `conda` or `mamba`.
+For example, install specific version of Pytnon as follows:

 ```sh
 mamba install -y python=3.7